The Scott model of PCF in univalent type theory: Basic domain theory

 \subsection{Dcpos with \texorpdfstring{$\bot$}{bottom}}

 \begin{definition}[\coqident{Algebra}{DCPO}{dcpowithbottom}] A \emph{dcpo with $\bot$} is a dcpo $D$ together with a least element in $D$. \end{definition}

-\begin{theorem} Let $D$ be a dcpo and let $E$ be a dcpo with $\bot$.
-Ordered pointwise, the morphisms from $D$ to $E$ form a dcpo with $\bot$, which we denote by $E^D$. \end{theorem} \begin{proof}[\coqidentproof{Algebra}{DCPO}{dcpowithbottom_ofdcpomorphisms}] Since the order is pointwise, the least morphism from $D$ to $E$ is simply given by mapping every element in $D$ to the least element in $E$.
-The rest is as in \cref{dcpoofdcpomor}. \end{proof}
+\begin{therm} Let $D$ be a dcpo and let $E$ be a dcpo with $\bot$.
+Ordered pointwise, the morphisms from $D$ to $E$ form a dcpo with $\bot$, which we denote by $E^D$. \end{therm} \begin{proof}[\coqidentproof{Algebra}{DCPO}{dcpowithbottom_ofdcpomorphisms}] Since the order is pointwise, the least morphism from $D$ to $E$ is simply given by mapping every element in $D$ to the least element in $E$.
+The rest is as in Theorem~\ref{dcpoofdcpomor}. \end{proof}